-They develop their full plumage when they’re around one year old.
-In the early stages, the feathers start off as olive before changing to a yellow-orange mixture after six months.
-Male and female sun conures have the same coloration.
+They develop their full plumage when they’re around 1 year old.
+In the early stages, the feathers start as olive before changing to a yellow-orange mixture after 6 months.

-Blue-and-gold macaws also have a striking stripe pattern around the eyes, which looks like a zebra’s markings.
+Blue-and-gold macaws also have a striking stripe pattern around the eyes, resembling a zebra’s markings.
 Their beaks are black, large, and sharp.

 Hyacinth macaws have vivid cobalt blue plumage.
 They have large black eyes with a yellow ring around the pupils.
-The same yellow also appears around the beak.
+The same yellow appears around the beak.

-The hyacinth macaw is also the world’s largest parrot, reaching 40 inches in length with a wingspan of 4 feet.
+The hyacinth macaw is the world’s largest parrot, reaching 40 inches long with a wingspan of 4 feet.

 Does Parrot Discoloration Mean That Something’s Wrong?

-In most cases, any color change is temporary.
-Once an issue has gone, your parrot’s feathers should return to their standard shade.
-Discoloration occurs because:
+In most cases, color changes are temporary.
+Once an issue has gone, the parrot’s feathers should return to their standard shade.
+Feather discoloration occurs for the following reasons:

-Parrots can move their feathers through the muscles and ligaments that are attached to them.
-Sometimes, they accidentally break their feathers while grooming, damaging the follicles.
+Parrots can move their feathers through the muscles and ligaments attached to them.
+Sometimes, they accidentally break their feathers while preening, damaging the follicles.

 Similarly, jagged feathers don’t always lay properly, irritating the parrot.
 As a result, the parrot will pull the feather out to relieve the discomfort.

 Vitamin A Deficiency

-A vitamin A deficiency is the loss of feather coloration, making them appear dull, lifeless, and lacking quality.
-However, too much vitamin A can affect a parrot’s feather coloration.
+A vitamin A deficiency is signified by the loss of feather colors, making them appear dull, lifeless, and lacking in quality.
+However, too much vitamin A can also adversely affect a parrot’s feather color.